What is Vitreous Hemorrhage?

 There are many possible causes of vitreous hemorrhage, including systemic diseases such as diabetes mellitus or sickle cell anemia.
 Also, with aging the vitreous gel liquefies and separates from the retina, creating a posterior vitreous detachment.
 Bleeding can sometimes be associated when this occurs.
 Other causes of vitreous hemorrhage include ocular trauma, retinal tears or detachment, retinal vein occlusion, other vascular abnormalities, tumors, and rarely wet macular degeneration.

 What is the treatment for a Vitreous Hemorrhage?

 The most important issue is the prompt evaluation of an eye with an acute vitreous hemorrhage to determine the cause and to determine the status and health of the retina.
 Diagnostic ultrasonography equipment can be used to study the inside of the eye in situations where there is too much blood to allow for direct visualization of the retina.
 Depending on the situation, a vitreous hemorrhage may be initially observed to see if the body will absorb it on its own.
 Sometimes vitrectomy surgery is required to remove the blood, improve vision, and to address any underlying retinal disease.

 Schedule a Consultation

-If you are interested in learning more about Vitreous Hemorrhage, please call 800-VRS-2500 to schedule a consultation at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.
+If you are interested in learning more about Vitreous Hemorrhage, please call (800) VRS-2500 to schedule a consultation.
+We have locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.